L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how to grow many plants.

 How to Grow Baby Plum Tomato Plants

-This guide will provide step-by-step instructions with my own photos, so you can learn about growing your own tomatoes in pots and containers.
+This guide will provide step-by-step instructions with videos and my own photos, so you can learn about growing your own tomatoes in pots and containers.

 I always buy my seeds online, because they are very cheap and are of great quality too.
 These are the plum tomato seeds that I bought this year and, as you will see from the photos, I got a bumper tomato crop from them.